uboat.net

 Fate

-Missing since 22 June, 1940 between the North Sea and the Bay of Biscay.
+Missing since 22 June 1940 in the North Atlantic between the North Channel and the Bay of Biscay.
 49 dead (all hands lost).
+(FDS/NHB, December 1985).

 See the 1 ships hit by U-122 - View the 2 war patrols

-According to research done by FDS/NHB in December 1985 there is a possibility that this boat was lost due to underwater collision with the vessel San Filipe on June 22 in position 50.47N, 08.48W or by depth charges from the corvette HMS Arabis on June 23 in position 49.21N, 08.47W.
-But neither case can be proven to indicate U-122 or another U-boat attack, but they are a possibility nonetheless.
+U-122 reported last time on 21 June 1940 from approx. position 56.00N, 10.30W while en route to its operational area west of Cape Finisterre, Spain.
+The boat was posted as missing after repeatedly failing to report its position on 27 July 1940.
+According to research done by FDS/NHB in December 1985 there is a possibility that this boat was lost due to underwater collision with the British steam tanker San Filipe on 22 June in position 50.47N, 08.48W or by depth charges from the British corvette HMS Arabis on 23 June in position 49.21N, 08.47W.
+But lack of details of both cases prevent a proper assessment.

 General notes on this boat

-On her first patrol in May, 1940 U-122 transported some material to Trondheim (Norway) during the Norwegian campaign: one 8,8 cm Flak (anti-aircraft gun) with ammunition, some bombs, 90 cbm (some 750 barrels) fuel for aircraft and some motor oil.
+19 May 1940.
+On her first patrol in May 1940 U-122 transported material to Trondheim for the Norwegian campaign: one 8.8 cm anti-aircraft gun with ammunition, bombs, 90 cbm (some 750 barrels) aviation fuel and motor oil.

 Men lost from U-boats